alexeysas/sdc-signs-recognition/README.md

 ### Test a Model on New Images

-Here are five German traffic signs that I found on the web:
+There are six German traffic signs that I found on the web:

 ![alt text][image6] ![alt text][image7] ![alt text][image8]
 ![alt text][image9] ![alt text][image10] ![alt text][image11]

 I expected that two images might be difficult to classify:
- * Children crossing - becouse of shadow and noisy background.
+* Children crossing - because of a shadow and noisy background.
- * Beware Ice/Snow - becose of snow noise
+* Beware Ice/Snow - because of the snow noise

 Here is predictions results:

 ![alt text][image12]

 The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83.3%.
 This is lower compares to the accuracy on the test set of 96.6%.
-There can be a couple of reasons: web set is too small,  signs are different size and quality then providede test set.
+There can be a couple of reasons: web set is too small,  signs are different size and quality than provided test set.

-Also the surprising fact is that predicion is wrong for the  "bumpy road" sign which is a best quality sign :)
+Also the surprising fact is that prediction is wrong for the  "bumpy road" sign which is a best quality sign :)

-Checking percision and recall on the test set we see that "Bumpy road" is a difficult sign for the model:
+Checking precision and recall on the test set we see that "Bumpy road" is a difficult sign for the model:

 * Bumpy road - Recall: 85.8333, Percision: 96.2617